 Ex-Army man Bhagwan Singh Rana pioneered tourism in the Jibhi Valley, about an hour from the Great Himalayan National Park and three hours south of Manali on the road to Delhi.
 (Aut and Banjar are the closest towns).
 However, tourism didn't really take off there until after 2008, when the Himachal Pradesh government launched a homestay scheme.
 Jibhi is the perfect spot to slow down, adopt a healthy lifestyle, and immerse yourself in nature.
 Stay at Bhagwan Singh Rana's Doli Guesthouse or Swiss Cottages.
 Activities include day hikes and treks, organic farming, and meditation.

 Himalayan Golden Triangle (Thanedhar, Sangla and Sojha)

 This off-beat circuit, actively promoted by Banjara Camps, attracts outdoor enthusiasts who want to enjoy nature away from touristy areas.
-It starts in the heart of Himachal Pradesh's apple country, in Thanedhar (around two hours from Shimla).
+It starts in the heart of Himachal Pradesh's apple country, in Thanedhar (around two hours from Shimla), where you can stay at Banjara Orchard Retreat.
 The Sangla Valley is located 9,000 feet above sea level in Kinnaur District, close to the Tibetan border, and offers trout fishing and trekking (including glacier trekking in March and April).
 You can also visit Chitkul village, the last village on the old Indo-Tibetan trade route.
 Sojha links the Kullu and Shimla districts, and provides more opportunities to venture into the wild mountainous countryside.